jpsca/writeadoc/docs/content/markdown/formatting.md

 ## Symbols

-Although Markdown doesn't have native support for including special symbols, WriteADoc makes it easy to create *some* special characters such as trademarks, arrows, fractions, etc.
+Although Markdown doesn't have native support for including special symbols, WriteADoc makes it easy to create *some* special characters, such as trademarks, arrows, fractions, etc.

 | Markdown         | Result
 | ---------------- | -------------